vickyramachandra/nfc-card-reader/README.md

     if (tag != null) {
       NfcCardResponse cardResponse = nfcCardReader.readCard(tag); // read the card data with tag if (cardResponse != null && cardResponse.getEmvCard() != null) {
-        // use card data such as cardNumber, expire date etc }
+        // use card data such as card number, expiry date etc }
     }
   }